Burning Like the Midnight Sun

-Burning Like the Midnight Sun is the 12th studio release, and 11th full-length studio album, by Christian alternative rock band the Choir, released in 2010.
+Burning Like the Midnight Sun is the 12th studio release, and 11th full-length studio album, by alternative rock band the Choir, released in 2010.

 Background

 In the five years that followed the release of O How the Mighty Have Fallen, the members of the Choir focused on other musical endeavors.
 Lead singer and guitarist Derri Daugherty and drummer and lyricist Steve Hindalong were concurrent members of the Christian "supergroup" Lost Dogs, so they recorded three albums with the group during this time: The Lost Cabin and the Mystery Trees (2006), We Like to Have Christmas (2007), and Old Angel (2010).
 The duo also co-produced the Christmas album The Dawn of Grace for Sixpence None the Richer in 2008.
 In addition, the two produced, engineered or contributed musically to projects for Jeff Johnson, Jeremy Camp, Circleslide, Leeland, Jadon Lavik and Mark Tedder.
 Guitarist Marc Byrd focused his attention on his post-rock band Hammock, which recorded and released three albums during this period, including Raising Your Voice Trying to Stop an Echo in 2006, which received highly positive critical reception.
 Bassist Tim Chandler contributed musically to two Lost Dogs albums, while saxophone and Lyricon player Dan Michaels continued to work in artist management, for MercyMe in particular.

 During this period, Hindalong and Michaels continued to interact with Choir fans on the band’s own online message board.
 According to Michaels, it was Choir fans' repeated demands for new music that drove the band back into the studio to record a new album, which was entirely financed by Michaels himself.
 In addition, Byrd credited the new album to wanting to work with the other members of the band again.
 "The Choir is still making records because we're sick in a way; we can't just keep working on other people's records and strictly make music for a living.
 At the core, at the heart of every person in the Choir, there's an artist lurking there that just won't die and go away.
 It may take a few years to get it out there, but it's always being talked about.
 Why do we keep making records?
 Because it's fun.
 When everybody gets together, it's like synergy."